 • The protocol:

-The receiver R chooses a pair of keys (pk, sk) ← G(1n).
+The receiver R chooses a pair of keys (pk, sk) ← G(1n) of length greater than n.

-computes c = Epk(σ) and sends c and pk to S.
+R computes c = Epk(σ) and sends c and pk to S.

 The sender S verifies that pk is a valid public-key and that c encrypts either 0 or a value with a multiplicative inverse in the plaintext group M.